dennislwm/pgbackup/README.md

              |- cli.py                <-- Python script to parse command line
        +- tests/                      <-- Holds any automated tests
           |- test_cli.py              <-- Python script to test CLI

+---
+## Test Driven Development

+For this project, we're using `pytest` as our testing framework.
+We wrote a line in our `Makefile` that utilizes the `pytest`.

+The file `test_cli.py` ensures that our ArgumentParser works as expected.

+### Mocking in Test

+We need to write tests that can run without an actual Postgres server running.
+FOr this, we will need to "stub" our interaction with `pg_dump` tool that comes with Postgres client that we installed.

+Before we can use mocking in our tests, we need to install the `pytest-mock` package.
+This provides us with a `mocker` fixture that we can inject into our tests.

+We're going to use `subprocess.Popen` instead of `.run` as we want the code to continue running instead of waiting for the subprocess to end.
+We're going to use `mocker.patch` on the `subprocess.Popen` in order to replace a different implementation that can be used for our testing.

+The `mocker.patch` function creates an object `subprocess.Popen` that contains a method assert_called_with().
+We'll use this method to assert the arguments passed to `subprocess.Popen` are as expected.

+The file `test_pgdump.py` ensures that our code runs the proper third-party utility, i.e. `pg_dump`.